Ichthyophthirius multifiliis: Life cycle

 The life cycle of the parasite is direct, which means that no intermediate hosts are included in transmission.
 It includes a trophont stage residing in the fish surface (gill epithelia, skin and fin epidermis).
 This stage is the feeding stage which continuously ingests cellular debris and live host cells in its epidermal location, making the parasite able to grow rapidly over a short time - depending on temperature.

-When the trophont has reached a certain size (100-1000 μm), it will break out of the host epidermis and swim freely as a tomont (also covered by cilia).
+When the trophont has reached a certain size (100-1000 μm), it breaks out of the host epidermis and swim freely as a tomont (also covered by cilia).
 After minutes to hours, the tomont attaches to any surface in the fishpond or fish tank and produces a thick, gelatinous cyst wall.
 This is termed the tomocyst stage.

 Within the tomocyst, a series of mitotic cell divisions take place and, depending on temperature, up to 1000 resulting daughter cells (tomites) are produced.
-These escape the tomocyst by penetrating the cyst wall, whereafter they swim in the fish tank water searching for a fish host, which they will penetrate fast and efficiently if it is naïve and non-immunized.
+These escape the tomocyst by penetrating the cyst wall, whereafter they swim in the fish tank water searching for a fish host, which they penetrate fast and efficiently if it is naïve and non-immunized.

 This life cycle is highly dependent on water temperature, and the entire life cycle takes from approximately 7 days at 25 °C to 8 weeks at 5-6 °C.

 Pathology and clinical signs

 Signs and symptoms

-The infection challenges hosts’ osmoregulation and respiration.
+The infection challenges hosts' osmoregulation and respiration.
 Secondary bacterial and fungal infections are common due to the disturbance of epithelial linings.
 When trophonts burst out of the epidermis, non-protected (non-mucous cell lined) cells become accessible to other pathogens.